You are currently viewing the new Anvil Editor Docs.

 • Search: Search through your app

-Clicking the blue plus button + brings up a menu to add more features to your app, including the Email service, the Users service, the Uplink, App Secrets and built-in integrations:
+Clicking the blue plus button + brings up a menu to add more features to your app, including the Email service, the Users service, the Uplink, App Secrets and built-in integrations.
+Selecting a feature will add it to the Sidebar Menu.
+It will also automatically add all the necessary imports to your code.

 Add a Feature Menu